Sorcha Cusack

 Sorcha Cusack ([ˈsˠɔɾˠəxə]; born 9 April 1949) is an Irish television and stage actress.
 Her numerous television credits include playing the title role in Jane Eyre (1973), Casualty (1994–1997), Coronation Street (2008) and Father Brown (2013–2022).

 Early and personal life

 Cusack was born on 9 April 1949 in Dublin, Ireland.
 She is the second daughter of the actors Cyril Cusack (1910–1993) and Maureen Cusack (1920–1977), her elder sister is actress Sinéad Cusack, and her younger sister is actress Niamh Cusack.
 She is a half-sister to Catherine Cusack.
-Through her sister Sinéad, she is the sister-in-law of actor Jeremy Irons and the aunt of actor Max Irons and his brother, former child actor Samuel Irons.
+Through Sinéad, she is the sister-in-law of actor Jeremy Irons and the aunt of actor Max Irons and his brother, former child actor Samuel Irons.
 She is married to actor Nigel Cooke with whom she has two children.